Ashley’s Story: A Celebration of The Women with Children Program’s Success

 But eventually, the staff, over the course of her stay, earned her trust.
 “I finally let my guard down.
 I think after 90 days here, my halfway point, I became a new person.”
 Once she experienced this change, she opened up to the staff, to the other mothers, and to the treatment programming.

 “I made friendships here, I still keep up,” she shared about the staff and fellow residents, “It’s like having siblings.”
 “You’re never really alone.
 If you need a break or need some advice, you always have someone there to help you and guide you.”
 Beyond just the parenting classes focusing on Ashley and her kids, Samaritan Inns offered classes to help heal the relationship between Ashley and her mother.
 “We never really had a relationship.
 We always butt heads,” she confessed, “But now, after the therapy, we understand each other a lot more.
 It gets better day by day.”

 When asked what the best advice she received while in the program, she responded, “Be true to yourself first.
 Because if you can’t be true to yourself, first, there is no hope in what you can do.”

 Leaving Samaritan Inns was bittersweet.
 She wanted to stay but knew it was time for the next chapter.
 So the staff connected her with a transitional housing facility, where she currently resides.

 10 days after leaving Clark Inn, she gave birth to her son.
-She just returned to school at Prospect College, where she’s taking an 8 month medical assistance program and acquire a phlebotomy license.
+She just returned to school at Prospect College, where she’s taking an 8-month medical assistance program and acquiring a phlebotomy license.
 From there, she hopes to create a career in medicine and create a bright future for her children.

 As we reflect on the 1 year anniversary of the Women with Children Program, stories such as Ashley’s highlight the importance of such a program and the bright future that it provides.
 Clark Inn stands as a symbol of hope for our city and our mothers, who are wrestling with these issues, for many years to come.